Northern Institute of Social Justice

 Ancillary Fees 21 KB

-The institute is funded by the Yukon Government, Advanced Education Division of the Department of Education, through the Community Development Trust Fund.
+The institute is funded by the Yukon Government, Advanced Education Division of the Department of Education.
 Yukon College provides office space, equipment and expertise.

 The NISJ develops and delivers training on an on-going basis in response to identified needs and requests.
 Information about such training is available through the College website and by calling the NISJ.